uivlis/conditional-tokens/source/pm-js-usage.md

 calcCost()
 ```

-Let's say now that you've decided that these outcome tokens are worth it. pm-js contains convenience functions for buying and selling outcome tokens from a market backed by an LMSR market maker.
+Let's say now that you've decided that these outcome tokens are worth purchasing. pm-js contains convenience functions for buying and selling outcome tokens from a market backed by an LMSR market maker.
 They are buyOutcomeTokens and sellOutcomeTokens.
 To buy these outcome tokens, you can use the following code:

 ```js
 async function buyOutcomeTokens() {